 Lions are found throughout the park but the most renowned live in the southern sector of Ishasha, where they rest on the limbs of fig trees.
 Solitary leopards are nocturnal and fiendishly well camouflaged.
 The smaller cats are also predominantly nocturnal and best spotted on night game drives.

-Besides the remarkable wildlife attraction, Queen Elizabeth national park boasts of attractive heritage/ culture history.
+Besides the remarkable wildlife attraction, Queen Elizabeth national park boasts of attractive heritage/cultural history.
 There are numerous opportunities for travelers and tourists to visit the local population who are entertaining in terms of local music and cultural dances.

-The Kazinga Channel is a wide 32-kilometre long natural channel that links Lake Edward and Lake George and it’s a dominant feature of Queen Elizabeth National Park.
-The channel attracts a varied range of animals and birds with one of the world’s largest concentrations of hippos and numerous Nile crocodiles.
+The Kazinga Channel is a wide 32-kilometer-long natural channel that links Lake Edward and Lake George and it’s a dominant feature of Queen Elizabeth National Park.
+The channel attracts a varied range of animals and birds with one of the world’s largest concentrations of hippos and numerous Nile

 Lions are found in grassy plains and woodlands and live in prides of 5-15.
 Lionesses live with the pride for life while lions leave the pride of birth at ages between 2-4 years.
 Passing lions of the same pride greet each other by rubbing their cheeks together.